 The Samadhi Center is located approximately half way between two major Canadian cities; Toronto and Ottawa.
 The Ottawa airport is about one hour closer to us and offers an easier and more scenic drive.
 It is possible to fly in to Ottawa or Toronto from most major cities in the world.
 If you are coming for a 10 day retreat you can do a one-day rental from Enterprise car rental for the day and drop it off at the Enterprise rental office in Bancroft (located at http://www.bancroftautobody.com).
 We can arrange a shuttle to and from the Samadhi Center from the rental place in Bancroft (which is about 25 minutes away).
-Then to return to the airport you can do a one-day rental again, or carpool with someone heading in your direction.
+Then to return to the airport you can arrange a one-day rental again, or carpool with someone heading in your direction.

 If you are driving and are willing to take another passenger, please sign up using the links below.
 Likewise if you need a ride, please check the carpool link for others travelling from your area.